Stolpersteine, Stones of Remembrance

 Now those who contact Demnig range from neighborhood groups and school classes to individuals, and they will have researched all types of archives, as well the database of Yad Vashem Israel's official memorial to the Jewish victims of the Holocaust in Jerusalem, to find the names of people who perhaps lived in their homes and streets.

-The blocks are still made by hand in his Cologne studio.
-A brass covered cube of concrete on which the wording is hand engraved, because Demnig thinks this to be a major part of reverting the victim to a person with a name and life, and no longer "a number" destroyed in a concentration camp.
+The blocks continue to be made by hand.
+A brass covered cube of concrete on which the wording is hand engraved, because Demnig thinks this a major part of returning the victim to a person.
+One with a name, and a life.
+No longer just "a number" destroyed in a concentration camp.

-Gunter Demnig concentrates on this work, there is a long waiting list, and also installs many of the stones himself.
-Sometimes alone but more often together with local residents, the victims relatives and religious or city officials, a communal event.
+Gunter Demnig installs many of the stones, sometimes alone but more often together with local residents, the victims relatives and religious or city officials.
+It is a communal event.

-While there are also homeowners who worry that the value of their property might decrease if a stone is placed outside, and it has been known for Stolpersteine to be ripped from sidewalks in some towns in eastern Germany, but this is an exception rather than the norm.
+There are also homeowners who worry that the value of their property might decrease if a stone is placed outside, and it has been known for Stolpersteine to be ripped from sidewalks in some towns in eastern Germany, although this is an exception rather than the norm.

 Small memorials commemorating individuals, those who died and those who survived.

 Captured at the border

 These shining markers seemingly scattered randomly throughout towns and cities make the scale of what happened during those years easier to envisage.
 Reminders that one suddenly comes upon and stop to read when they appear along a sidewalk, outside a building that had been someone's last home or where they had worked, and that show these were ordinary people; with family, friends, neighbors and a life.

 A difference from trying to process the enormity of the number 11 million, or seeing an unknown name among hundreds of others on a large memorial.